morleydragon/eecs589F25/README.md

 You must meet the following milestones (unless otherwise specified in future announcements) to ensure a high-quality project at the end of the semester:
 (These dates are tentative and will be confirmed via Canvas assignments.)

+* Give 5 min project pitch by Sep 10's lectures: present the problem, challenges, initial idea for the technical approach.
 * Turn in a 2-page draft proposal (including references) by **September 22**.
 Remember to include the names and Michigan email addresses of the group members.
 * Keep revising your initial idea and incorporate instructor feedback.
 However, your team and project proposal must be finalized and approved on or before September 30.
 * Each group must submit a 4-page mid-semester progress report and present mid-semester progress during class hours on the week of Nov 11.